pystander/LiteraPy/README.md

 - Vocabulary and Pinyin search

+- Optimization for clarity and efficiency

-- Optimization for speed (t < 0.09s per character search)
+- Search time < 0.09 s per character

 <br/>